treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 The `zip` function takes multiple lists and returns an iterable that provides a tuple of the corresponding elements of each list as we loop over it.

+Note that `zip` with different size lists will stop after the shortest list runs out of items.
+You may want to look into [itertools.zip_longest][] if you need different behavior.
+Also note that `zip` in Python 2 returns a list but `zip` in Python 3 returns a lazy iterable.
+In Python 2, `itertools.izip` is equivalent to the newer Python 3 `zip` function.

 ## Looping cheat sheet

 Here's a very short looping cheat sheet that might help you remember the preferred construct for each of these three looping scenarios.